-Trip Limits

-Expense Types Comprehensive Basic Domestic

-& AFT Plans Plan Plan

-Standard luggage costs (for items covered by our standard cover) We'll pay the current depreciated value of the item, replace it with the nearest identical item or pay the reasonable costs to repair it.
-The maximum amount we'll pay for each item is the lesser of: the depreciated value; the relevant item limit (see Cover for your luggage and personal items on page 19 for details); or the item's original purchase price. \$12,000 \$3,000 \$4,000

-for each for each for each
+Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Standard luggage costs (for items covered by our standard cover) We'll pay the current depreciated value of the item, replace it with the nearest identical item or pay the reasonable costs to repair it.
+The maximum amount we'll pay for each item is the lesser of: ▶ the depreciated value; ▶ the relevant item limit (see Cover for your luggage and personal items on page 19 for details); or ▶ the item's original purchase price. \$12,000 for each primary traveller# \$3,000 for each primary traveller# \$4,000 for each primary traveller# New for old luggage costs (for specified items) If you've paid an additional premium to specify items on your policy, we'll pay the lesser of: ▶ the current retail price of the nearest identical item, less any discounts we get on your behalf; or ▶ the item's specified amount on the COI; or ▶ the reasonable cost of repairs. nown on your CC or Old Luggage C Alternatively, at our discretion, we may choose to replace the item with the nearest identical item.

-primary primary primary

-traveller# traveller# traveller#

-New for old luggage costs (for specified items) If you've paid an additional premium to specify items on your policy, we'll pay the lesser of: the current retail price of the nearest identical item, less any discounts we get on your behalf; or the item's specified amount on the COI; or the reasonable cost of repairs.
-Alternatively, at our discretion, we may choose to replace the item with the nearest identical item.
-Shown on your COI as 'New for Old Luggage Option'

-We work out the trip limit for this particular expense based on the number of primary travellers on the policy (and shown on your COI).
+[#] We work out the trip limit for this particular expense based on the number of primary travellers on the policy (and shown on your COI).
 All travellers, including dependants, are covered under this limit.
 See How do trip limits work? on page 74 for details.

-- Trip limits: A trip limit is the maximum amount that can be claimed per trip (in aggregate across all events) for each expense or benefit type.
-See How do trip limits work? on page 74 for details. - ▶ Excess: An excess is deducted from any claim paid.
-See Your policy excess on page 14. - More information: See Expenses and benefits explained on page 75 for other rules that apply.
+- ► Trip limits: A trip limit is the maximum amount that can be claimed per trip (in aggregate across all events) for each expense or benefit type.
+See How do trip limits work? on page 74 for details. - Excess: An excess is deducted from any claim paid.
+See Your policy excess on page 14. - ▶ More information: See Expenses and benefits explained on page 75 for other rules that apply.

-- You weren't taking reasonable precautions with your luggage.
+- ✗ You weren't taking reasonable precautions with your luggage.
 See Taking care of your luggage while travelling on page 21 for details. - Your luggage wasn't travelling with you.
 For example, it was sent with a courier, shipped as freight, sent by post, or checked in with somebody else on separate transport.
-However, we will cover you if the airline (or other operator) makes an error and, as a result of that error, your luggage doesn't travel on the same transport with you. - Your luggage was damaged while it was delayed, detained, seized or confiscated by Customs or other officials. - You (or the person taking care of your luggage) were taking part in a sport or activity and didn't satisfy or comply with our conditions.
-See Cover for sports and other activities on page 22 for details. - X You were participating in a winter sport when your luggage was damaged and - You didn't add the Winter Sports Option when you bought your policy; or - You did add the Winter Sports Option but don't satisfy or comply with our conditions.
+However, we will cover you if the airline (or other operator) makes an error and, as a result of that error, your luggage doesn't travel on the same transport with you. - Your luggage was damaged while it was delayed, detained, seized or confiscated by Customs or other officials. - X You (or the person taking care of your luggage) were taking part in a sport or activity and didn't satisfy or comply with our conditions.
+See Cover for sports and other activities on page 22 for details. - ✗ You were participating in a winter sport when your luggage was damaged and - You didn't add the Winter Sports Option when you bought your policy; or - You did add the Winter Sports Option but don't satisfy or comply with our conditions.
 See Your winter sports holiday doesn't go to plan on page 69. - You (or someone else) were using specified sports or leisure equipment at the time the damage occurred